 The 700 series any legal weapon permit

-This tag can generally be drawn by residents with one to two points while nonresidents will generally need five points.
+This tag can generally be drawn by residents with one to two points while nonresidents will generally need five plus points.
 Still, with Montana’s random lottery, there is always a chance to draw at zero points.

 Individual hunting districts

-Beyond the 700 and 900 series tags, the final option for hunters to apply for will be the remaining individual hunting district tags.
+Beyond the 700 and 900 Series tags, the final option for hunters to apply for will be the remaining individual hunting district tags.
 These tags are only good in their specified areas and cannot be used in any other part of the state.
 While not always the case, these areas generally have lighter hunting pressure and a more mature age class.
 For some hunters, these can be great permits to look at as additional opportunities to supplement a deer or elk hunt already planned in the area.

 How to uncover hidden gem antelope districts

 While there are certainly some areas that are better than others, the simple fact is that nearly every district in the state can produce mature antelope.
 Utilize Filtering 2.0 and manipulate the Trophy Potential to display the districts that have a legitimate chance at bucks that score 75” Boone & Crockett (B&C) or better.
 Customize your search and click on a specific district to access the Unit Profile in order to gain the greatest resource available to thoroughly learn an area.
 Our Montana Antelope Species Profile is another great way to determine other districts and regions of the state to consider.